cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 May 11, 2022 - Major revision

 June 14, 2022 - Adds pruning, localTimeoutTimestamp and adds relayer address for incentivization

+July 28, 2022 - Revision of the assumptions

 ## Copyright